connorcrowe/to-lulc-aiml/README.md

 | ![](/results/input_2.jpg) | ![](/results/3_unet.jpg) |
 | **Resolution:** 9216 x 9126 px | **Light Green:** Vegetation, **Orange:** Building, **Dark Green:** Road, **Grey:** Pavement |

-The project demonstrates how iterative experimentation and model refinement can significantly improve LULC classification.
+The project demonstrates how iterative experimentation and model refinement can improve LULC classification.
 It highlights the importance in improving both model architecture and input data quality in geospatial machine learning.

 With more time and resources, this could be experimented with further:
 - Investigating dropout layers